maqzi/EarthX/README.md

 The test cases should all pass.
 Other ways to test the tokens are mentioned below.

 ### Mint script
 The mint10.js script in `eth-contracts/` has nodejs functions to mint tokens as the contract owner.
 Make sure to update the keys and contract addresses at the top of the script.
+This script can be used to communicate with the contract in absence of a Dapp.

 ### 10 initial tokens
 The contract's tokens can be seen on [etherscan](https://rinkeby.etherscan.io/token/0xe4afb5a33d1fa7978fc4a62112224f38c835a46b) along with other information on minting, holders and token transfers.